cvxlab/cvxlab/docs/source/api_reference.rst

 CVXlab is designed to be intuitive enough so that it may be used without diving into APIs structures.
-Reading :ref:`User Guide <user_guide>`, practicing with the tutorial notebook available in the :ref:`Tutorial <tutorial>` section, and
+Reading :ref:`User Guide <user_guide>`, practicing with the tutorial notebook available in the :ref:`Tutorials <tutorials>` section, and
 looking at existing models in :ref:`Models gallery <models_gallery>` will suffice in acquainting you with the package.
 Nonetheless, API reference are here included for those who are comfortable reading technical documentation.